cyaguesa/SL-quant/README.md

 ## Analyse the data and make figures
 An R script (`analyse_SL.R`) is provided to reproduce the analysis presented in the manuscript.

-In addition, another shell script is provided to generate statistics on the SL-sites found with each method.
+In addition, another shell script is provided to generate statistics on the SL trans-spliced sites found with the various methods.
 First, as we want general information, we merge the remapped SL1 and SL2 bam files:

     for i in $(ls SL-quant_results/*/*_log.txt | rev | cut -c 8- | rev | uniq)
       do